SAFETY and RULES

 4.5 COACHING CRAFT SAFETY EQUIPMENT.
 All coaching launches and safety boats must carry the following safety aids:

-Bailer, air horn or whistle, grab line at least 15m (50ft) long, PFDs for the biggest boat they are coaching (8 max) (see Club Training Below), basic first aid kit (contents recorded and checked before going out), sharp knife, paddle, kill switch device, accessible to the driver at all times, anchor and line, mobile phone to assist in communications if there is an emergency.
+Bailer, air horn or whistle, grab line at least 15m (50ft) long, PFDs for the biggest boat they are coaching (8 max) (see Club Training Below), basic first aid kit (contents recorded and checked before going out), sharp knife, paddle, kill switch device, accessible to the driver at all times, anchor and line, fire extinguisher, mobile phone to assist in communications if there is an emergency.

 4.6 LIGHTS.
 Any activity on the water between the hours of 30 mins before sunset to 30 mins after sunrise requires the launches to be fitted with lights and carry a torch to alert other vessels to avoid collision or to signal for assistance.